justinchwoo/blkjckbot/index.md

-#Welcome to my blog recording the learning process of making a discord bot/independent Bprogram for blackjack!
+#Welcome to my blog recording the learning process of making a discord bot/independent program for blackjack!
 This is a hobby/learning project, my second python project ever and second coding project in any recent memory, designed for me to learn the thought processes and basics of coding through pushing the boundaries of my knowledge and constant problem solving (i.e. ramming my head against the wall then googling how to break it) ^^' I'm new to blogging and coding so forgive me if I miss some conventions, make mistakes and generally bumble around in code or in blogging haha

 #Blog contents
 ### Introductory Post 24/12/2020